Elderly Short Term Memory: Distinguishing Normal Aging from Dementia

 - Other medical issues: Thyroid problems, vitamin B12 deficiency, sleep apnea, and infections can contribute to short-term memory loss.

-- Lack of mental stimulation: Mentally engaging activities—learning new skills, reading, puzzles—help preserve cognitive function and reduce memory loss risk.
+- Lack of mental stimulation: Activities that keep the mind working, like learning new skills, reading, and doing puzzles, help preserve cognitive function and lower the risk of memory loss.

 - Social isolation: Staying connected with people supports mental well-being and brain health.
 Loneliness can contribute to memory problems and increase dementia risk.